 Trolltunga in Norway

-In Nordic culture, trolls are little nighttime creatures that live in the mountains and turn to stone as soon as they come into contact with sunlight.
-Trolltunga, which means “troll’s tongue,” is a rocky outcrop shaped like a tongue that overlooks Lake Ringedalsvatnet.
-Legend has it that this stone might actually be a troll that got frozen for eternity for sticking its tongue out at the world.
-Beyond this tale, Trolltunga offers breathtaking views.
+In Nordic culture, trolls are little nighttime creatures that live in the mountains and turn to stone as soon as they see sunlight.
+Trolltunga, which means "troll's tongue," is a rock formation shaped like a tongue that overlooks Lake Ringedalsvatnet.
+It’s said that this stone is actually a troll that was frozen in time for sticking its tongue out at the world.
+Aside from this legend, Trolltunga offers breathtaking views that will leave you in awe.

 Voir cette publication sur Instagram